 Citation machine helps students and professional researchers to properly credit the information that they use.
 Its primary goal is to make it so easy for student researchers to cite their information sources, that there is virtually no reason not to.

 Shepard Library can borrow materials from other libraries on behalf of its users.
-If you need a book, journal article or other item which Shepard Library does not have, you can obtain items by placing an online interlibrary loan request.
-Create an an ILLiad account for yourself by clicking on the link below.
+If you need a book, journal article or other item that Shepard Library does not have, you can obtain items by placing an online interlibrary loan request.
+Create an ILLiad account for yourself by clicking on the link below.
 Follow the instructions for "first time users."

 The TRLN Cooperative Library Lending Program is a lending agreement among the libraries of the Triangle Research Libraries Network (TRLN).

 NCCU students, faculty and staff are eligible to borrow materials from these other libraries.